-A set of short Stories about people, places and events, together with some more in-depth Studies towards the end of the list.
+Learn more about life on the canal through these contributed stories of people, places and events, with some in-depth Studies at the end of the list.

-Ivor Gurney’s poem ‘The Lock Keeper’ brings to life the human side of working on the Stroudwater Canal in the early twentieth century when traffic was in decline.
+Poetry rarely touches the waterways, but Ivor Gurney’s poem brings to life the human side of working on the Stroudwater Canal.

-When coal merchant Frederick Nurse needed to build a new barge to develop his business in 1847, he used the event to publicise a cause that was dear to his heart.
+Dudbridge coal merchant Frederick Nurse used the building of a new barge in 1847 to publicise a cause that was dear to his heart.

-In the 1770's when the canal was being built, bricks were made on site where suitable clay was available, with the clay being dug and moulded by hand.
+For building the locks and bridges in the 1770s, bricks were made near by, with the clay being dug and moulded by hand.

 Links to a selection of studies related to the Stroudwater Canal that are available on other websites.

-An account of a dramatic accident that occurred at Bristol Road Lock in 1923 with details of the complex work needed to get the canal open again.
+An account of a dramatic accident that occurred at Bristol Road Lock in 1923 with details of the subsequent recovery work.